richnologies/ngx-stripe/README.md

 This project has not been updated for a while.
 After reviewing the state of the art for React and Vue counterparts, some major changes are going to be introduced to align this project with [`Stripe Elements`](https://stripe.com/docs/stripe-js).

 1. `ngx-stripe` will no longer maintain its own interfaces.
 Instead, `@stripe/stripe-js` has been added as peer dependency.
-This will make the library easier to mantain and avoid mistakes.
+This will make the library easier to maintain and avoid mistakes.
 2. [`Stripe Service`](https://stripe.com/docs/js) has been updated with all the missing APIs from StripeJS
 3. All the missing [`Element Components`](https://stripe.com/docs/stripe-js/react#element-components) like IBAN, Ideal, FPX, ... have been added
 4. `Request Payment Button` now has full support
 5. Added [`Container Style`](https://stripe.com/docs/js/element/the_element_container) functionality support
 6. A [`Migration`](https://github.com/richnologies/ngx-stripe/blob/main/MIGRATION.md) guide has been added with details of what have changed
 7. The new version of library is compatible from Angular 6+ major versions.
-Check the `Installation` section see how to install an older version.
+Check the `Installation` section to see how to install an older version.
-8. All documentation has been moved to a new [site](https://richnologies.gitbook.io/ngx-stripe/)
+8. All documentation has been moved to a new [docs site](https://richnologies.gitbook.io/ngx-stripe/)

 In order to ease the transition, we are naming the old version of the library `legacy` and we have created some `npm tags` to make it easy to install older versions.